5,300 Wells Fargo employees fired over 2 million phony accounts

 Related: Who owns Wells Fargo?
 You, me and Warren Buffett

 The scope of the scandal is shocking.
-An analysis conducted by a consulting firm hired by Wells Fargo concluded that bank employees opened up over 1.5 million deposit accounts that may not have been authorized, according to the CFPB.
+An analysis conducted by a consulting firm hired by Wells Fargo concluded that bank employees opened over 1.5 million deposit accounts that may not have been authorized.

-The way it worked was that employees moved funds from customers' existing accounts into newly-created accounts without their knowledge or consent, regulators say.
-The CFPB described this practice as "widespread" and led to customers being charged for insufficient funds or overdraft fees -- because the money was not in their original accounts.
+The way it worked was that employees moved funds from customers' existing accounts into newly-created ones without their knowledge or consent, regulators say.
+The CFPB described this practice as "widespread."
+Customers were being charged for insufficient funds or overdraft fees -- because there wasn't enough money in their original accounts.

-Additionally, Wells Fargo employees also submitted applications for 565,443 credit card accounts without their knowledge or consent, the CFPB said the analysis found.
+Additionally, Wells Fargo employees also submitted applications for 565,443 credit card accounts without their customers' knowledge or consent.
 Roughly 14,000 of those accounts incurred over $400,000 in fees, including annual fees, interest charges and overdraft-protection fees.

 The CFPB said Wells Fargo will pay "full restitutions to all victims."